This post may contain affiliate links, view our disclaimer for details.

 Best of all, they taste just like banana bread in cookie form, making them the ultimate treat for any banana bread fan.

-• The Best Banana Bread Flavor (in cookie form): the combination of mashed ripe bananas and vegan butter gives them a subtle banana flavor and a rich, buttery texture.
+• The Best Banana Bread Flavor (in cookie form): The combination of mashed ripe bananas and vegan butter gives these cookies a subtle banana flavor and a rich, buttery taste.

-• Your New Go-To Way to Use Up Bananas: this cookie recipe uses 1 whole ripe banana.
+• Your New Go-To Way to Use Up Bananas: This recipe uses 1 whole ripe banana.
 Double or triple the recipe and freeze the cookies to use up all your excess, ripe bananas!

-• 1 Bowl Recipe: mix everything up in 1 bowl because we all want fewer dishes.
+• Difficulty: Super easy- mix everything up in 1 bowl because we all want fewer dishes.

 Ingredients: